Bocas del Toro Archipelago

-The Bocas del Toro Archipelago is a group of islands in the Caribbean Sea in the north-west of Panama.
+The Bocas del Toro Archipelago is a group of tropical islands in the Caribbean Sea in the north-west of Panama, within the province of Bocas del Toro, with a biodiverse ecosystem of coral reefs, mangrove and seagrass meadows.

 Geography

 The archipelago is part of the Bocas del Toro District, located in Bocas del Toro Province.
 The archipelago is separated in two bodies of water, Almirante Bay and Chiriquí Lagoon.
 The north region of the archipelago includes the islands of Colon, Carenero, San Cristobal, Bastimentos as well as Swans Cay and Zapatilla Cays, while the south region includes Popa island and Cayo de Agua.
 The main islands are: Isla Colon, Bastimentos, Solarte, San Cristobal, Cayo de Agua and Popa.
 The archipelago also includes 50 cays and some 200 tiny islets.